Merkoba/Meltdown/README.md

 This can be done using the main menu: `Set API Key`.

-Then pick the model you want, also in the main menu.
+Then pick the model you want: `Use GPT Model`.

 ---